The Best Plants for a Small Kitchen

 Due to these factors, kitchens with small areas turn out to be uniquely ideal for growing indoor plants.
 Here, plants that love high humidity and long daylight hours, and cultures that live in ordinary residential areas will flourish.
 In fact, the kitchen, with its higher temperatures, is basically its own special greenhouse and can be used for growing special plants.

 Selecting the correct sized plants for tiny kitchens is of no small importance.
 When the space is limited, too cumbersome cultures can take up important functional space, as well as make the room seem even smaller.
 In tiny kitchens, dwarf species are often used, as well as plants that visually expand the room, and are capable of creating spectacular vertical accents, which allows for the use of other planes in landscaping.
-Such plants can be grown in suspended small pots or on walls or can be placed on shelves.
+Such plants can be grown in suspended very small pots or on walls or can be placed on shelves.

 Tiny kitchens are most suitable for Bromeliads, Aroids and Maranta, ferns and orchids, indoor soil cover and rare decorative and deciduous blossoms.
 Such a space isn’t ideal for desert plants that do not like high humidity, such as succulents and cacti.
 But those native to the humid tropics are among the favorites for gardening the small kitchen.